Peoplelytics

 • Scores below 0 or in the negative range suggest significant dissatisfaction among employees and raise red flags for organizational health

 It’s important to note that benchmarks can vary across industries and regions.
 What may be considered a good eNPS score in one sector may differ in another.
+For eNPS benchmarks by industry, we’ve got an article here that breaks it down.

 Measuring Your eNPS Score